Modality Collapse as Mismatched Decoding: Information-Theoretic Limits of Multimodal LLMs: Theoretical framework

 \section{Theoretical framework}

 The mismatched decoder framing makes three concrete predictions.
 First, since the decoder was trained on text, there should be an upper limit on how much non-text information it can extract, regardless of how much is present in the representation.
 Second, this limit should get worse as the modality representations diverge from text.
 Third, a simple classifier (a linear probe) trained directly on the representations should not be subject to the same limit, since it is not constrained by a text-trained scoring rule.
 We formalize each below (formal statements, assumptions, and proofs in Appendix~\ref{app:theory}):

-\textbf{1.\ The decoder has a ceiling.} Standard mutual information $I(Z;Y)$ measures how much information $Z$ contains about $Y$ assuming an optimal decoder.
-But the LLM is not optimal for non-text inputs, given a text-focused training objective.
-Instead, the relevant quantity is instead the \emph{Generalized Mutual Information} (GMI)~\citep{Merhav1994, Scarlett2020}, which measures the maximum rate achievable with a fixed scoring rule.
-No matter how much information a probe can extract from $Z$, the decoder can never exceed $\GMI_{\PM}(q_\psi)$ (Theorem~\ref{thm:accessible_rate}).
+\textbf{1.\ The decoder has an upper bound.} The standard mutual information $I(Z;Y)$ represents the information $Z$ contains about $Y$ assuming an optimal decoder.
+But the LLM is not an optimal decoder for non-text inputs, given a text-focused training objective.
+Instead, the relevant quantity is the Generalized Mutual Information (GMI)~\citep{Merhav1994, Scarlett2020}, the maximum rate achievable with a fixed scoring rule.
+No matter how much information any probe can get from $Z$, the decoder is always bounded by $\GMI_{\PM}(q)$ (Theorem~\ref{thm:accessible_rate}).

 \textbf{2.\ The ceiling drops with distributional distance.} The GMI decreases when the modal representations $\PM$ differ from the text representations $\PT$ the decoder was trained on.
 How much it drops depends on two measurable quantities: how far the modal representations are from text (the Wasserstein distance $\Wone$), and how sensitive the decoder is to that difference (the Lipschitz constant $\Llog$).
 The drop is bounded by their product (Theorem~\ref{thm:gmi_wasserstein}).
 Both quantities can be estimated from a trained model ($\Wone$ from the representations, $\Llog$ from gradient norms), so the bound yields a testable prediction: models with larger $\Llog \cdot \Wone$ should show more degradation.
 We validate this ranking in \S\ref{sec:bound_validation}.
 In the high-mismatch regime the bound is numerically loose, but it remains an ordinal diagnostic: it correctly ranks model--modality pairs by collapse severity and predicts which information types degrade (Appendix~\ref{app:support} tightens the prefactor from ${\sim}e^{150}$ to ${\sim}e^{7}$).